icicel/ahn/README.md

 ### Paragraph-initially

-One problem with this method is that at the start of a paragraph, there is no consonant to the left *at all*  that the vowel can latch on to.
+At the start of a paragraph, there is no consonant to the left that the vowel can latch on to.
 In that case, you simply choose the first consonant to the right.
 - algae - 'üd̈́